Y

 Zones by temperature

-Red marks the lower level — a riskier flank.
+Red marks the lower level, the riskier flank.
 White covers the main arena, where fights resolve.
 The switch in temperature tells the player where they are without ever leaving the first-person view.